strategicdata/pmhc-mds-spec/doc/data-specification/validation-rules.rst

     **Nick - How is this being checked?**
   * If :ref:`dfn-service_contact_modality` is not '1: Face to Face'
     :ref:`dfn-service_contact_postcode` should be 9999
+  * On :ref:`dfn-service_contact_type` the value '98: ATAPS' will only be allowed where data has been migrated from ATAPS.
+The above response will only be allowed under the following conditions:

+    * The :ref:`dfn-service_contact_date` was before 30 June 2018
+    * The :ref:`dfn-episode_tags` field must contain the !ATAPS flag

 .. _k10p-current-validations: